-A federally-funded program that helps improve the health of pregnant women, new mothers and their babies who face challenges such as poverty, teen pregnancy, social and geographic isolation, substance use or family violence.
-The program seeks to increase the number of babies born at a healthy weight, and to ensure culturally sensitive prenatal support for indigenous women and recent immigrants.
+A federally-funded program that helps improve the health of pregnant individuals, new parents and their babies who face challenges such as poverty, teen pregnancy, social and geographic isolation, substance use or family violence.
+The program seeks to increase the number of babies born at a healthy weight, and to ensure culturally sensitive prenatal support for indigenous individuals and recent immigrants.
 Activities may include nutrition counselling, prenatal vitamins, food and food coupons, food preparation training, counselling in prenatal health and lifestyle, and education and support on breastfeeding, infant care and child development.

 Programs that offer classes or other educational experiences which prepare prospective mothers and their birth partners emotionally and physically for the labour and birth process.
 Topics covered include anatomy and physiology of birth, relaxation and breathing techniques, different types of labours, birthing/delivery options and postpartum care.
 Also included are programs that prepare other members of the family (grandparents and siblings) for the arrival of a new family member.

-Programs that provide facilities and/or necessary medical attention for women who are ready to give birth.
+Programs that provide facilities and/or necessary medical attention for individuals who are ready to give birth.

-Programs that offer the services of doulas, women experienced in childbirth who are specially trained to provide continuous physical, emotional and informational support for pregnant women before, during and just after labour and childbirth.
-The doula helps in the development of a birth plan; provides an objective view of the progress of labour; helps the woman make adjustments if unexpected demands or complications arise; guides her in breathing techniques, positioning, massage and use of the bath, shower, birth ball, hot and cold packs and other comfort measures; communicates with her birth partner; and makes one or more postpartum visits to the family's home following birth to offer guidance and support during the early weeks of parenting.
+Programs that offer the services of doulas, individuals experienced in childbirth who are specially trained to provide continuous physical, emotional and informational support for pregnant individuals before, during and just after labour and childbirth.
+The doula helps in the development of a birth plan; provides an objective view of the progress of labour; helps the pregnant individual make adjustments if unexpected demands or complications arise; guides them in breathing techniques, positioning, massage and use of the bath, shower, birth ball, hot and cold packs and other comfort measures; communicates with their birth partner; and makes one or more postpartum visits to the family's home following birth to offer guidance and support during the early weeks of parenting.
 "Doula" is a Greek word for "women helping women".